Knicks agree to trade Carmelo Anthony to Thunder

 With Knicks media day and training camp fast approaching early next week, there was pressure to address the Anthony situation sooner rather than later.

-Anthony will join 2016-17 NBA MVP Russell Westbrook and All-Star forward Paul George, who the Thunder acquired via trade in June.
+Anthony will join a star-studded roster of 2016-17 NBA MVP Russell Westbrook and All-Star forward Paul George, who Oklahoma City acquired via trade in June.

 JOIN THE CONVERSATION